Nokia 8 Pro, Nokia 10: Everything You Need To Know

 Having a penta-lens is actually a big deal.
 Because of the high-end tech, some doubt the availability of the penta-lens feature, especially now that it’s all just coming from rumors and very few details have been confirmed.
 At the same time, reviewers and consumers are getting tired of minor upgrades from smartphone manufacturers that appear “to pile on more on the same,” according to KnowYourMobile.

-Since dual camera sensors are becoming the norm, it could be a lot surprising for a company to skip a couple of steps and go right ahead to penta-lens.
+Since dual camera sensors are becoming the norm, it could be surprising for a company to skip a couple of steps and go right ahead to penta-lens.
 But, this is where the confusion comes in.
 As KnowYourMobile noted, it is still highly possible for a penta-lens smartphone to be launched in the market because they’re talking about the “lens” and not the “sensor.”

 In the recently revealed leak above, the drawing shows a penta-lens schematics.
 According to NPU, which sourced a patent by camera firm and Nokia partner Carl Zeiss, the penta-lens will have more features than simply providing extremely HD video and pictures.